 At this point, you should be at your final image, with more neutral color tones, negative space that’s completely black, and polished Highlights and Mid-tones.
 You can compare your finished product to where you started by creating a virtual copy of this by hitting Ctrl+’ (PC) or Cmnd+’ (Mac) and then resetting this image completely.
 It’s always a good idea to test it out by dropping it into an image in Photoshop, shrink it down as needed, then select the Screen blend mode as a final check to ensure your smoke texture image is primed for future compositing use whenever you need it.

 As you can see, creating good smoke textures can be a bit time intensive, but the rewards are worth it.
-Of course, if you are interested in the Smoke Texture pack with over 400 smoke and fog textures of all sorts, you can learn more about it and find it here in the SLR Lounge store.
+Of course, if you are interested in the Smoke Texture pack with over 400 smoke and fog textures.

 In the next video, we’ll get down to the nitty gritty with resizing and adjusting to create a realistic smoke effect onto an image, and a fine art smoke effect.
 We hope you’ve enjoyed this video and tutorial.
 Be sure to subscribe to our Youtube Channel for all the latest updates!